tarasowski/javascript-pocketguide/functional-programming/001_functional-programming-beginners.md

 3) after you finish your inital version, add more features to it

 * The idea to learn everything asap is the wrong approach.
 You should concentrate yourself on the pareto rule.
 In JavaScript 80% of the code is written using only 20% of the JavaScript features.
 Concentrate yourself on the 20% of JS that is used 80% of the time.
 Master it!
 The rest that you need just learn it to know it enough.

+> 1. The idea to learn everything is a wrong approach.
+2. Learn 20% of JavaScript that are used 80% of the time.
+3. Learn the rest case by case needed!!!

 * How to find the 20% that you need to learn?
 Code if free, it's eassy to discover by reading and studying open source code.
 If you read code of a season develper is the best shortcuts you can take.

 * The best way to learn the 20% is the technique called [spaced repetion](https://knowthen.com/spaced-repetition/), build small apps over and over again to repeat the concepts.
 1) The brain considers a memory important, when it uses that memory more than once.
 And the more you use it, the more important the brain considers that memory
 2) Each of us suffer from what's called the Forgetting Curve.
 When we're exposed to new information, our brains will gorget the new information over predictable periods of time.